sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 End-User's government identity information and activity from unintentional exposure.

-Pairwise anonymous identifiers MUST be supported by the OpenID Providers for frameworks where subjects should not be traceable or linkable across Clients by their subject ID.
+Pairwise Subject identifiers MUST be supported by the OpenID Providers for frameworks where subjects should not be traceable or linkable across Clients by their subject ID.
 This prevents a situation where an End-User may inadvertently be assigned a universal government identifier.